komrad36/KPS/README.md

 - Eigen: http://eigen.tuxfamily.org/
 - CUDA: https://developer.nvidia.com/cuda-toolkit

 Download Eigen and GLM (they’re header only!) and install CUDA and GeographicLib.
 Point Visual Studio to them in the KPS project’s configuration, under Configuration Properties -> VC++ Directories.
-You’ll need to modify both the Include Directories and Library Directories fields.
+You’ll need to modify the Include Directories for all four, and the Library Directories just for GeographicLib and CUDA.

 My Include Directories and Library Directories look like this, respectively, for Release x64: